freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-manager.md

 Under **Destination** you can select the type of the element that will *receive* the switch changes.
 There are two types to choose from:

 - *Playfield* lets you select any game item that qualifies as a destination from the playfield
 - *Device* lets you choose a destination device.
-Such devices are mechanisms that include multiple coils or lamps, i.e. [troughs](../manual/mechanisms/troughs.md).
+Such devices are mechanisms that include multiple coils or lamps, for example [troughs](../manual/mechanisms/troughs.md).

 ### Destination Element